-A: There is an upfront cost, however, an agent can easily diagram that the $2,000-$4,000 average cost per room for safe patient handling equipment could end up being recouped in as little as two to three years in comparison to the frequency and severity of the Workers’ Comp claims that would result if an owner did not take that step.
+Ans: There is an upfront cost.
+However, an agent can easily diagram that the $2,000-$4,000 average cost per room for safe patient handling equipment could end up being recouped in as little as two to three years in comparison to the frequency and severity of the Workers’ Comp claims that would result if an owner did not take that step.

 Q: How can PMC help agents who do not have risk mitigation services?

-A: PMC has extensive resources available for both agents and their clients.
+Ans: PMC has extensive resources available for both agents and their clients.
 Our Risk Management Services include everything from consulting to video loss control reviews to boots on the ground training.
 Our team can assist by creating an individualized risk prevention and training program customized to the individual business.
-Our online PMC Resource Center offers extensive, self-administered training related to safe patient lifting, preventing slips & falls blood-borne pathogens, and the proper handling of needles along with many other topics related to the healthcare industry.
+Our online PMC Resource Center offers extensive, self-administered training related to safe patient lifting, preventing slips & falls, blood-borne pathogens, and the proper handling of needles, along with many other topics related to healthcare industry.
 Too often, we hear stories of accounts being lost because agents fall short in delivering these options or reminding their current clients that there are PMC resources available to help them.

 For more information, contact us at 781-449-7744 or [email protected] or visit our website at https://pmcinsurance.com/workers-compensation-risk-management-services/.